Part 17: Ground-based SSA with EOIR

 3. This generates an image that represents the radiometric input to the sensor.
 You will see some white dots and gray dots against a black background.

-7. Use the EOIR Scene Visual Details dialog to set the color map, determine the resolution of the Earth map using the scene detail box, adjust the brightness and contrast, change the file output settings and return back information on the pixel clicked inside of the sensor scene.
+7. You can use the EOIR Scene Visual Details dialog box to set the color map, determine the resolution of the Earth map using the scene detail box, adjust the brightness and contrast, change the file output settings and return back information on the pixel clicked inside of the sensor scene.

-8. Select the BGRY option in the Color Map frame.
+8. Select the BGRY option in the Color Map panel.

-13. Cclose the EOIR Scene Visual Details dialog and the EOIR Sensor Scene window when finished.
+14. Close the EOIR Scene Visual Details dialog box and the EOIR Sensor Scene window when finished.

 Inserting a Satellite object

-Insert a Satellite object using the Orbit Wizard.
+Insert a Satellite object using the Orbit Wizard to model the polar satellite in LEO that you are tracking.

 Type Circular